elcolumbio/mlrepricer/README.md

 xmltodict
 pandas

+## Data structure
+Define a datafolder.
+- datafolder/
+    - sub/    <- here we put all messages as single files, so we can rebuild our features.
+    - alldata    <- this is the msgpack datafram we work with, it's cleaned and ready to use for training.

+ it's a lot of data we might do this more clever.
+Right now it seems to work, it should not take too much space.
+ 7.011 items, totalling 46,5 MB

 ## Questions to ask
 Should we start with continously evaluating the outcome?
 If yes we have to build all the basic parts first.